 Think about whether your logo, colour scheme, font choices, website, social media profiles etc. all represent these tones you're striving for.
 If you don't already have any brand assets, consider having this discussion with your designer so that you're both on the same page about what you're trying to communicate and what you want your audience to take away from any and all interactions with your brand.

-For this section, write out all the channels you are using (or are considering using) to communicate your brand to the world (think social media, website, email...etc.).
-How are you reaching your audience?
-Then list the ways these tools are helping you elicit those feelings you want people to experience when they hear about your brand.
+For this section, write out all the channels you are using (or are considering using) to communicate your brand to the world (think social media, website, email, in-person event banners...etc.).

 4. Who are you trying to reach?

 List characteristics of the exact kind of person you want to work with, sell to or engage in conversation.